 Scott received his B.A. in Business Economics from the University of Maine at Farmington and his M.B.A. from The Pennsylvania State University.
 He has been a Chartered Financial Analyst since 1996 and is a member of the Hartford Society of Financial Analysts.
-He holds the FINRA Series 7 and Series 63 registrations.
+He holds the FINRA Series 7 and Series 63 registrations with Distribution Services, LLC.